 - Never store food in cold storage for more than 7 days

-- All food should be well covered or wrapped – open food is also prone to bacteria
+- All raw foods should be well covered or wrapped – open food is also prone to bacteria

 - Organise your cold room or food storage according to use-by date of products and ensure proper stock rotation

 - Store animal products on the bottom shelves of your fridge to prevent cross-contamination and food poisoning

 Proper food preparation is another key ingredient for operating a hygienic kitchen or takeaway business.
 Taking precautionary steps during prep will also help to prevent food poisoning and ensure food is safe to eat.